Vega Equity is now Xumane

 • Price of issued shares: -

-You have a grand vision and an idea for a company but are waiting for the right fuel for your business, for which you are in talk in talk with investors.
+You have a grand vision and an idea for a company but are waiting for the right fuel for your business, for which you are in talk with investors.
 You need to figure out the right balance between shares issued and equity diluted to ensure your stake in ownership.
 Understanding the numbers is key to maintaining control and setting your venture on the path to success.

-What is Equity Dilution with an Example?
+What is Equity Dilution?
+Meaning & Example?

 Equity dilution in start-ups refers to the decrease in ownership percentage experienced by existing shareholders when new shares are issued.
 This typically happens during funding rounds, where investors receive shares in exchange for their investment.